gerrymandr/qgis-compactness/README.md

 A work-in-progress at the Metric Geometry and Gerrymandering Group (MGGG).

-An open-source plugin built to allow QGIS users to apply different Measures of Compactness on District polygons.
+An open-source plugin built to allow QGIS users to apply different measures of [compactness](https://en.wikipedia.org/wiki/Compactness_measure_of_a_shape) on polygonal features.

-1. Select a layer
+1. Select a layer.
-1. (*optional*) Select one or more specific features
+1. (*optional*) Select one or more specific features.
-1. Click Compactness Calculator and choose desired metrics
+1. Click `Compactness Calculations` and choose desired metrics.
-1. Choose to save the layer/selection to disk (GeoJSON or Shapefile) and/or add it to your project
+1. Choose to save the layer/selection to disk (GeoJSON or Shapefile) and/or add it to your project as an in-memory layer.

 Built on top of the Python [Mander Library](https://pypi.python.org/pypi/mander) v.
 0.3 and 64-bit QGIS 2.18.11